ipaleka/algodjango/media/blog-post.md

 ./sandbox/sandbox up
 ```

-For the rest of this tutorial, we'll assume that Sandbox is up and running in your system.
+For the rest of this post, we'll assume that Sandbox is up and running in your system.

 ---
 **Note**

-This tutorial code implies that the Sandbox executable is in the `sandbox` directory which is a sibling to this project's directory:
+This project code implies that the Sandbox executable is in the `sandbox` directory which is a sibling to this project's directory:

 ```bash
 $ tree -L 1